Home>Health Hub>Weight Loss>Achieving Healthy & Sustainable Weight Loss

 The secret to weight loss...

-You might have heard the statistic that 95% of weight loss diets fail.
-This information might create the impression that weight loss is an uphill battle, and the odds are stacked against you.
+You might have heard the statistic that '95% of weight loss diets fail'.
+This information might create the impression that weight loss is an uphill battle, and the odds are stacked against you so there's no point trying.

 However, this stat isn’t routed in science.
 While it’s true that losing weight is challenging, it is possible with the right strategy and support.